 For many people, becoming a silverpreneur is a better option than conventional retirement.
-This may be particularly true for women that have spent years giving priority to family.

 The search to explore our gifts, discover our purpose and leave a legacy begins to bear fruit in midlife and continues beyond.
 Why stop now?

 I have a confession to make.